Ab Initio Construction of Poincar\'e and AdS Particle

-For a Lie group $G$, there is a left-invariant vector space called Lie algebra $\fg$, and a Lie algebra dual space $\fg^*$, which form a natural pairing $\la \cdot \,, \cdot \ra$ with $\fg$ such that \be \la \cT^a\,, T_b \ra = \delta^a_b\,, \ee where $T_a$ and $\cT^a$ are generators of $\fg$ and $\fg^*$, respectively.
-Note that when $G$ is a simple group, we can identify $\fg^* \simeq \fg$ since there exists a non-degenerated bilinear form.
+For a Lie group $G$, there is a left-invariant vector space called Lie algebra $\fg$, and a Lie algebra dual space $\fg^*$, which forms a natural pairing $\la \cdot \,, \cdot \ra$ with $\fg$ such that \be \la \cT^a\,, T_b \ra = \delta^a_b\,, \ee where $T_a$ and $\cT^a$ are generators of $\fg$ and $\fg^*$, respectively.
+Note that when $G$ is a simple group, we can identify $\fg^* \simeq \fg$ since there exists a non-degenerate bilinear form.